-Step Task Procedure Step 7 Prepare to restore and then restore the See "Preparing a client for client, using the edited restore restore" on page 92. configuration.
-See "About restoring BMR clients using network boot" on page 99.
-See "About restoring BMR clients using media boot" on page 112.
-See "About Volumes Step 8 If the disk mapping in the restore properties" on page 192. configuration is incomplete, BMR enters DDR mode again so you can continue to map volumes to disks.
+Step Task Procedure Step 7 Prepare to restore and then restore the client, using the edited restore configuration.
+See "Preparing a client for restore" on page 87.
+See "About restoring BMR clients using network boot" on page 94.
+See "About restoring BMR clients using media boot" on page 107.
+Step 8 If the disk mapping in the restore configuration is incomplete, BMR enters DDR mode again so you can continue to map volumes to disks.
+See "About Volumes properties" on page 185.

-Table 6-7 To perform a dissimilar disk restore (continued)
+Table 6-7To perform a dissimilar disk restore (continued)